tailrecursion/wigwam/README.md

 ### Caveats

 The REPL was designed to work with the [Wigwam classloader](https://github.com/micha/wigwam/blob/master/ClassLoader.php).
-The `-p` command line option allows the inclusion of other classloaders prior to loading the Wigwam classloader, but tab-completion may not work for those classes.
+The `-p` command line option allows the inclusion of other classloaders prior to loading the Wigwam classloader, but tab completion may not work for those classes.
 Once the class has been loaded, however, tab completion should work fine.